turingschool/career-development-curriculum-site/module_two/week_3_job_search_strategies.md

 1. Set up routines and a schedule
 2. Set up a tracker and use it
 3. Go through all the different [resources here for finding job opportunities](/resources/finding_opportunities) AND apply wayfinding:
     * Does the resource fit with the direction you want to go?
-If not, skip it
+If not, skip it.

+#### Set up Routines & a Schedule

 ### Session Takeaways